boudra/moboudra.com/posts/software-is-about-people-not-code.md

 Here are some specific actions you can take:

 - **Prioritize user impact**: Focus on tasks that directly improve the end user's experience, if it doesn't, reconsider it's priority.
-- **User research:** Consider different user perspectives and and conduct user research.
+- **User research:** Consider different user perspectives and conduct user research.
 - **Maintainable code**: Write code thinking about the person who will be maintaining it later, make sure it's easy to understand and document it properly.
 - **Test implementations**: Invest time in proper manual and automated testing to identify issues early on, and save the team from difficult debugging sessions down the line.
 - **Make your code easy to review**: Provide clear descriptions of the changes you're making and keep the scope of the changes small to facilitate code reviews and collaboration.